isabellarmonteiro/Bangladesh/docs/suchana_exploratory_analysis.md

 | **Observations**    | 4,104 | 4,104 | 17,475 | 17,475 | 2,425 | 2,439 | 2,075 | 2,439 |
 | **R²**             | 0.6439 | 0.4492 | 0.4831 | 0.5174 | 0.5011 | 0.4631 | 0.3922 | 0.435 |

+Standard errors are clustered at the union level.
+Clustering at upazila level does not change much (it just becomes more significant).
+But I chose to keep it at union level since actual treatment delivery by Worldfish was at union level.

 <br>
 <br>